 Nature has been the vast space where Magüi Trujillo has developed her artistic research.
 Sometimes, her work has acquired an appearance close to the landscape.
 However, the photographer has not been interested in exploring this artistic genre per se.
 Her research on nature is of a different order of concern.
 For her, nature is an active force that models our material world and proposes the base of human spirituality

 This exhibit, Weaving in Silence, results from a long work process recently finished.
-As in her previous exhibition, Magüi Trujillo has turned in this one to the creation of an expanded perceptual situation in which the viewers must immerse themselves.
+As in her previous exhibition, Magüi Trujillo has turned in this one into the creation of an expanded perceptual situation in which the viewers must immerse themselves.
 The close relationship between the photographs imposes itself on their existing differences.
 The exhibition operates as an installation where the meanings emerge from the interwoven images.
-The anthropomorphization of nature as a Mater figure that the artist proposes arises from the whole.
+The anthropomorphizing of nature as a Mater figure that the artist proposes arises from the whole.

 About the artist

 Magüi Trujillo lives and works in Paris.
 Her photography and video production have been included in group and solo exhibitions in France, Germany, The United States, Portugal, Morocco, England, Spain, and Venezuela, her birth country.
 Her series Silencio Plural was selected in 2002 to be part of the National Library of France Collection.
 The Breath of the Wind was selected for the edition of a book in the Book Machine event, Paris Photo 2015, France.
 Her video-arts are in the permanent collection of the Museum of Contemporary Art in Caracas.

 About the curator